We’ve been exploring what to do with challenging behavior on the blog during the past few weeks.

 This is what she said…

-For this situation, we’ll build on what we’ve talked about for the past few weeks.
+For this situation, we’ll build on what we’ve talked about in the past 2 blog posts.

 First, we start with the 5 Questions.
 We’re going to make some educated guesses about what might be happening in this family for this mom.

 Note: These are our best guesses about what the mom is thinking and feeling (about herself and her child) in this situation.
 Perhaps this mom would answer these questions this way…

 “My 3-year-old screams and hits me or the 9 month old baby when I breastfeed.
 I do one-on-one time with my eldest at least an hour a day.”

 - What do I imagine he is feeling?

 “I imagine he is feeling sad, jealous, angry, confused, and maybe worried or bored.”